hyperledger/fabric-samples/interest_rate_swaps/README.md

    given identifier and swap parameters among the two parties specified.
 This function creates the entry for the swap and the corresponding payment.
 It also sets the key-level endorsement policies for both keys to the participants to the swap.
-In case the swap's prinicpal amount exceeds a certain threshold, it adds an auditor to the endorsement policy for the keys.
+In case the swap's principal amount exceeds a certain threshold, it adds an auditor to the endorsement policy for the keys.
  * `calculatePayment(swapID)` - calculate the net payment from party A to party B and set the payment entry accordingly.
 If the payment information is negative,